Adamelmusiael/IBM-HR-Analytics-/plan-goals-notes.md

 After answering this queries we can see some presumed patterns in the data.
 A significant number of people deciding to leave the company are young single male.
 This might mean that they are more opened for the new opportunities.
 ### Job-related Factors  ✅
 * Do employees with lower salaries leave more often?
   Based on the median (since for this column it is a better metric than mean) divided in to 2 groups.
-160 of employees living the company are earning leff then the median.
+160 of employees living the company are earning less then the median.
   **Yes**
 * Does job satisfaction impact attrition?
   **Yes** it does.(scale 1-4, where 1 is low and 4 is very high) Second biggest group that has decided to leave the company are people with job satisfaction at 1 lvl.
 What is actually more interesting is the fact that group with biggest attrition is 3-high satisfaction.
 I have decided to dive deeper into this problem.
 What I have found is even more interesting.
 Employees that has left the company were only scored as 4 or 3 in performance rating feature (outstanding & excellent performence).
 Does this mean that they are not beeing enough appriciated and rewarded?